richardjharris/yomikun-database/doc/future_ideas.md

 If we do this, change finaldb's record_hit to only apply to the particular part.

-## Other dictionaries

-These are less important as wikipedia_ja accounts for 90% of all name records among the wiki/dictionary sources.

 ### Use the Researchmap code in all importers

 Wikidata etc. should use the same researchmap code that already